grapho/guides/source/components/the-component-life-cycle.md

 When a component successfully renders its backing DOM element into the DOM, it will trigger it's `didInsertElement()` hook.
 It is at this point in the component life-cycle, when `this.$()` will become available to target with jquery. `this.$()` will, by default, return the component's main element, but it is also valid to target child elements withing the component's template as well: `this.$('.some-css-selector')`.

 So let's initialize our datepicker by overriding this method with `_super()`.
-The date pickers usually attach to an `<input>` so we will find an input within out component's template.
+The date pickers usually attach to an `<input>` so we will find an input within our component's template.

 ```components/my-component.js
 didInsertElement() {